 In 1963, the BBC’s head of drama Sydney Newman decides to create a science-fiction show to fill a half-hour slot.
 He comes up with an idea about a cantankerous grandfather and his companions as they travel through time and space and calls this ‘Doctor Who’.
 He chooses as his producer Verity Lambert, previously a production assistant, which causes some ripples because she is the first woman to be made a producer at the BBC.
 Verity and director Waris Hussein cast William Hartnell as The Doctor who takes the part because he is sick of being cast as military types.
 Verity perseveres through production difficulties to get the show on the air.
 With her head on the block, she pushes for the show to go ahead and the second story ‘The Daleks’ proves a big ratings success.
 The show becomes an audience favourite and William Hartnell much loved with children.
 As Hartnell is diagnosed with arteriosclerosis, this leaves him with increasing difficult in remembering lines and the show’s punishing production schedule begins to exert a toll.

 An Adventure in Space and Time was a tv movie special made for the fiftieth anniversary of tv’s Doctor Who (1963-89, 2005– ).
 Doctor Who is the longest running science-fiction tv series in the world.
 While originally intended along the lines of a series that dramatised history for children, this was soon abandoned and the science-fiction elements took over.
 The period that the film covers – the show’s first four seasons from 1963 to 1966, the tenure of the First Doctor – is when Dalekmania took over England and the series created a number of memorable monsters.
 The effects and production values were always primitive but it was the colourfulness of the elements, the unique monsters and the sense of humour that came in in later years that made the show a fan favourite.
 The original series was cancelled in 1989 due to BBC in-politics, however was revived in slightly different format in 2005 with top quality effects and a much snappier, at times even daring, degree of humour and character interaction, which made it an enormous success all over the world.
 The other aspect of the show’s enduring appeal was, as shown here, when William Hartnell became too ill to continue the role, the invention of a dramatic sleight of hand known as regeneration that allowed The Doctor to be recast with another actor.
-With the announcement of Peter Capaldi’s assumption of the role shortly before An Adventure in Space and Time went to air, this makes twelve actors to take up the part.
+Thirteen actors have taken up the part in the main continuity.

 In his telling of the story, Gatiss places sympathy with the outsiders – Verity Lambert, the youngest producer at the BBC and the first female one and her struggles to be taken seriously, and Indian-born director Waris Hussein who was a racial minority in the organisation at the time.
 One of the most contentious figures that the show has to deal with is that of William Hartnell himself.
 Hartnell is often a figure of mystery in Doctor Who fandom.
 Many of the actors and production personnel from the era have been interviewed about him, while his granddaughter Judith Carney published a biography Who’s There?
 The Life and Career of William Hartnell (1996), but often say very different things.
 He was reported to be autocratic and difficult to work with, experienced increasing trouble remembering line due to his illness, while some have made accusations that he was anti-Semitic and homophobic.
 Others (in particular Verity Lambert) have defended him and called him a consummate professional.
 An Adventure in Space and Time has the difficult job of making such a divided figure likeable.